-So today, in a true Wholesome Cook spirit I’m saying no to store-bought dips (I’m sure there is an exception, but I am yet to find it), and making my own chunky guacamole from scratch.
-It’s roasted for extra fun and toasted flavour but if you’re stuck for time you can simply omit the 10 minute roasting step.
+So today, in a true Wholesome Cook spirit I’m saying no to store-bought dips.
+I’m sure there is an exception, but I am yet to find it…

 - 1 ripe avocado

-- ½ red long chilli (seeds removed if you prefer), chopped finely
+- 1/2 red long chilli chopped finely, seeds removed if you prefer

 - Preheat your oven grill to high (about 200C, 400F).